bloodmagesoftware/vessl/PLUGIN_API.md

 8. **String Cloning**: Clone strings when storing them in persistent data structures (plugin IDs, file paths, etc.).

 9. **Platform Shortcuts**: Always register both `Ctrl` (Windows/Linux) and `Cmd` (macOS) variants for shortcuts.

+10. **Plugin Priority**: The default priority is `0` and is recommended for most plugins.
+Plugins with higher priority values receive events first and can consume them before lower priority plugins.
+If you need to change the priority, it is recommended to stay within the range of `10` to `-10`.
+Set the `priority` field when creating your plugin struct before registration.

 ## Plugin Types